 Data leaders across almost every industry are trying to figure out the best way to advance their organizations’ data journeys.
 Digital transformation is clearly important, but it’s not the only factor to consider.
 Becoming data-driven is another key part of the journey, but getting there isn’t easy.

-How can data leaders of large enterprises facilitate the type of change that is necessary to achieve a data-driven culture?
+The question becomes, how can data leaders of large enterprises facilitate the type of change that is necessary to achieve a data-driven culture?

 Acceldata’s Senior Vice President Marketing, Girish Bhat, recently interviewed Ravi Prasad, Global Head, Data and AI Strategy and Operations at Novartis, as part of a video series with CDO Magazine.
 This article recaps a few highlights from their discussion, including Prasad’s “foundational principles'' for building a data-driven team.

 Partnering with Business Stakeholders to Build an Enterprise Data Management Program

 Data has played an essential role in Novartis’ decision-making for years, but the shift toward an enterprise data management program marked a pivotal moment in its data strategy.
 “The journey actually started three years ago when we established a more formal, central enterprise data management organization with a hub and spoke model,” said Ravi Prasad, Global Head, Data and AI Strategy and Operations at Novartis.
 The vision was for functional business areas (the “spokes”) to serve as the data owners, supported by a centralized enterprise data organization (the “hub”) to oversee standardization activities.